zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

             python3 core-network.py --type start-mini --scenario 2
             python3 core-network.py --type start-basic --scenario 2
     ```
-- Before executing the script it is better to start capturing packets to see the message flow between smf <--> nrf <--> upf.
+- Before executing the script, it is better to start capturing packets to see the message flow between smf <--> nrf <--> upf.
 The packets will be captured on **demo-oai** bridge which should be configured on the `docker-compose-host` machine.

     ```bash
     (docker-compose-host)$ sudo tshark -i demo-oai \